upbound/docs/content/all-spaces/disconnected-spaces/access-control.md

 ---

 {{< hint "important" >}}
-This feature is in alpha and requires Spaces `v1.4.0`
+This feature is in alpha and requires `v1.4.0` on single-tenant Spaces.
+For more information about Upbound's Space offerings, review [What is Upbound](../what-is-upbound.md).
 {{< /hint >}}

 This guide introduces role-based access control (RBAC) in Upbound.
 RBAC allows you to control access to your Upbound resources and control planes based on the roles of individual users within your organization.

-You can use Upbound RBAC or Kubernetes Hub Authorization to manage your users access within Upbound or the underlying resources, depending on which approach your organization needs.
+Depending on your operational model, you can use Upbound RBAC (with Connected or Cloud Spaces) or Kubernetes Hub Authorization (Single-Tenant Connected or Disconnected Spaces) to manage your users access within Upbound or the underlying resources.

+{{< hint "important" >}}
+For more information about Upbound's Space offerings, review [What is Upbound](../what-is-upbound.md).
+{{< /hint >}}

 ## Identity Types